nic-vo/mixdeltatool/README.md

+# MixDelta tool for Spotify playlist managmenet

 Welcome!
 For now this is a Spotify-only tool and it'll probably remain that way for a while.

-This will essentially be a glorified playlist cleanup / diffing / combining tool.
+Spotify is my primary choice for music streaming.
+I maintain a master playlist and several smaller playlists that are subsets of that master playlist.
+These sub-playlists must only contain tracks that are in the master playlist; if the master doesn't have a track, it can't exist on a sub-playlist.
+Typically, all these playlists are fairly large (>200 tracks).

+I change my master playlist a lot, and I don't typically know which of the sub-playlists contain tracks I remove from the master, so I created this tool to easily diff and compare my playlists.
+Hopefuly this is useful for you, too.

+You can either use [the live version](https://mixdeltatool.vercel.app) or clone this repo and run it locally.
+This project **does** require several .env variables, specifically for the auth functionality, so make sure to search for 'process.env' to find the ones you need.

-# Changelog
+## Changelog

+### 0.26.1
+  - Alter footer layout
+  - Add panel for action type in review stage of differ

-## 0.26.0
+### 0.26.0
   - Unite differ form stages / previews
   - Add review stage
   - Clean up mobile styling a little bit
   - Control some form inputs

 ### 0.25.1
   - Adjust playlist sanitization